 94. Notice of grants of permits etc. to be published

-The Minister shall cause notice of, and such particulars as he thinks fit of —
+The Minister shall cause notice of, and such particulars as the Minister thinks fit of —

-(a) the grant, and the grant of the renewal, of a permit, lease, licence or pipeline licence;
+(a) the grant, and the grant of the renewal, of a permit, lease, licence, infrastructure licence or pipeline licence; and

-(b) the variation of a licence or pipeline licence;
+(b) the variation of a licence, infrastructure licence or pipeline licence; and

-(c) the surrender or cancellation of a permit, lease or licence as to all or some of the blocks in the permit area, lease area or licence area;
+(c) the surrender or cancellation of a permit, lease or licence as to all or some of the blocks in the permit area, lease area or licence area; and

+(d) the surrender or cancellation of an infrastructure licence; and

-(d) the determination of a permit or lease as to a block or blocks;
+(e) the determination of a permit or lease as to a block or blocks; and

-(e) an application for a pipeline licence or for the renewal or variation of a pipeline licence;
+(f) an application for a pipeline licence or for a variation of a pipeline licence; and

-(f) the surrender or cancellation of a pipeline licence as to the whole or a part of the pipeline; and
+(g) the surrender or cancellation of a pipeline licence as to the whole or a part of the pipeline; and

-(g) the expiry of a permit, lease, licence or pipeline licence,
+(h) the expiry of a permit, lease or licence, or the termination of a licence, infrastructure licence or pipeline licence,

 under this Part to be published in the Gazette.

-[Section 94 amended by No. 12 of 1990 s.
-212.]
+[Section 94 inserted by No. 42 of 2010 s.
+129.]

 95. Date of effect of permits etc.